MitchellTesla/timechain/README.md

 # 🐝 Hive of the CyberHornets 🐝
-***Welcome to the decentralized M̶e̶t̶a̶verse***
+***Welcome to the decentralized M̶e̶t̶a̶verse, Home of the longest chain***
 <p align="center">
   <img src="0ff7784184af761d38db3013a4d1584e.gif" alt="demo" />
 </p>
-Click the website link in the About section for access to the Timechainstats interactive Dashboard.
-This repository serves as a link to the Interactive Dashboard and as a Library for bitcoin core integrations research and development.
+For Research and Development of Bitcoin.
+Use the website link in the About section to access Timechainstats interactive Dashboard.

 <p align="center">
   <img src="LiveBTCdata_website_snapshot.jpg" alt="demo" />